sdsc-complecs/software-containers/exercises/python-shell-game.md

 mkandes@hardtack:~$
 ```

-You might also have other versions of Python available in any local conda environments on your personal computer.
+You might also have other versions of Python available in local conda environments installed on your personal computer.

 *Command*
 ```